-For all students enrolled in the MBA, MBA-CMA, MBA (CPA Stream) or MMCCU programs (i.e. all per-course-fee programs), full-time or part-time status is identified by course load within the term (see Academic Regulation 8 in the 2016-17 Academic Calendar).
+For all students enrolled in the MBA, MBA (CPA Stream), MMCCU and GD CME programs (i.e. all per-course-fee programs), full-time or part-time status is identified by course load within the term (see Academic Regulation 8 in the 2023-24 Academic Calendar).
 In general, a student taking at least nine (9) credit hours within a term will be considered full-time for that term while students registered in less than nine (9) credit hours per term will be considered part-time for that term.